 Still, there is some basic maintenance you’ll have to perform even on push reel mowers.
 Namely, you may have to sharpen the blades every once in a while to keep the machine effective.
 Additionally, you ought to keep all the nuts and bolts secure to prevent vibrations from shaking the deck.
 And that brings us to my final point.

-How to Reduce Lawnmower Noise
+How to Make Your Lawnmower Quieter

 If you end up with a loud mower, there are still a few ways to protect yourself and your household from the excess noise.
 I’ve explained most of those methods in my previous guide to making lawnmowers quieter.
 It boils down to keeping up with maintenance and soundproofing certain parts of your mower.

 However, the more immediate steps everyone can take to ensure their health and safety is to wear protective equipment like noise-canceling headphones, earmuffs, or earplugs.
 In my previous article about lawnmowers, I mentioned some other methods you can use to prevent neighbors, housemates, and pets from hearing the racket, as well.

 But if anyone complains, you should be able to get by with a polite reminder that you’ll finish up quickly.
 After all, your brand new mower will certainly be up to the challenge.

 Whether you get one of the quiet lawnmowers I’ve recommended or not, you should make sure that the machine you get is one that you’ll love using.
 After all, there are plenty of benefits to keeping your yard tidy, not the least of which is preventing cricket choirs from setting up shop in the thick shrubbery.